aws-samples/aws-cloudformation-sap-commerce/README.md

 This step involves downloading the SAP Commerce software (1905 or 2005) from SAP and placing the files in an S3 bucket.

-For example, if you have s3://[S3 Bucket]/[binaries]/CXCOM200500P_0-70004955.ZIP
+For example, if you have s3://[S3 Bucket]/[S3 Folder]/CXCOM200500P_0-70004955.ZIP

-- [ ] The parameter "S3 Bucket Name for SAP Commerce Software" is the S3 bucket name, i.e. [S3 Bucket]
+- [ ] The parameter "S3 Bucket Name for SAP Commerce Software" is the S3 bucket name, i.e. [S3 Bucket Name]

-- [ ] The parameter "S3 Key Prefix for SAP Commerce 1905 Software" is the folder within the S3 bucket, i.e. [binaries]
+- [ ] The parameter "S3 Key Prefix for SAP Commerce 1905 Software" is the folder within the S3 bucket, i.e. [S3 Folder Name]

 ### Step 3.
 Download the Scripts in this Github Repository and upload to an Amazon S3 bucket